orbitalquark/textadept/doc/11_Scripting.md

 ### Modules

-*modules/* contains generic and language-specific modules for editing text and source code.
+*modules/* contains generic and language modules for editing text and source code.

 ### Themes